 The giraffe can reach speeds of 35 miles an hour, due to their long legs (which are over six feet tall).
 Typically, they cruise at a steady pace of 10 miles an hour when they are roaming open grasslands.
 The giraffe’s stature gives them many advantages, the most notable being that they can see their predators approaching from miles away in the savanna.

 One disadvantage of their height is the hazardous act of drinking water from a hole.
 In order to drink water, giraffes must spread their legs and bend down in an awkward position that makes them an easy target for predators―specifically, Africa’s intimidating cats.
 Thankfully, they only have to drink every few days because they receive an excessive amount of water from the plants.

 *Please note: As our Summertime animals do not arrive until the weather gets warmer, our Giraffe Encounter is only available starting in Mid-May.
-To find out whether the Clifford is at LIGF, please check our daily schedule here prior to visiting.
+To find out when they arrive please check our social media on INSTAGRAM or FACEBOOK here prior to visiting.